 - Select one of the following data options:

-- A date/time field
+- One date/time field plus a string field

 If you do not select a number or rate/ratio field, your data will be aggregated and a count will be displayed.

 You can search for fields using the search bar in the data pane.

 - Create the time series graph using the following steps:

 - Drag the selected fields to a new card.